 Holding back the long line was a sole meat cutter whose job was to individually slice and serve each customer their order of meat.
 It would take more than 3 hours for satiate the long line of meat lovers.
 When I got up to the counter, the crew recognized me and gave me a combo platter of their best cuts and sides.
 When I tried to pay, they politely refused citing that they were my fans and wanted me to have my Franklin experience on the house.
 Wow!
 I was very touched and grateful beyond words.

 As I sat down to eat Aaron’s barbecue, I bit into the brisket first.
 I kid you not when I say that I felt a ray of light shining from above and a hymn playing as I closed my eyes to enjoy the brisket.
 It was moist, had phenomenal bark, and great beefy taste.
 I was speechless as I devoured my Franklin platter.
 It’s so amazingly good that I wanted to cry as this caliber of barbecue is possible only from the best barbecue teams in America and not something I’ve ever encountered in a restaurant.
-The rest of the platter from the ribs, sausage, pork butt, and turkey was also excellent.
+The rest of the platter from the ribs, sausage, pork butt, and turkey were also excellent.

 Of all the barbecue restaurants I’ve been fortunate to try, Franklins is the best restaurant BBQ I’ve eaten hands down.
 The wait was worth every minute.
 Now I know why Franklin is #1 in Austin and it was no surprise it was #1 on my crawl score sheet.